rstagi/rstagi.github.io/index.md

 I enjoy coding, by writing elegant and well-tested software.
 I also like photography, but I'm probably better as a programmer (or, at least, I've been told so).

-I'm perfectly aware of what is the goal of what I do: **generate value** for someone.
+I'm perfectly aware of what is the goal of what I do: **create value** for someone.
-Yeah, I know, it's kind of a *cliche*, but having clear in mind what is the added value I'm creating, helps me to remain focused and to make better decisions.
+Yeah, I know, it's kind of a *cliche*, but having clear in mind what is the added value I'm delivering, helps me to remain focused and to make better decisions.
+I've often struggled to unsterdand what is this so-called "business value" we, as developers, are delivering at the end of each sprint (does good testing coverage delivery any value?
+Fixing security holes does so?
+Well, in such cases of course yes, but the answers are not always so easy).
+I still haven't come to a conclusion yet, but I'm getting better at making my customers happy.
+I'll let you know if I solve the puzzle :)

 I value collaboration among everything else.
 I think the most amazing things are made by collaborating with someone.
 That means I always try to be a good team member, by improving my teamworking skills (I'm having the role of the Scrum Master for the team I'm in at work).